APRTSM/apr-dissection/benchmarks.md

 ### Other Issues

-While fetching data from [4] I found that [3] does not include the following patches.
+While fetching data from [4] I found that [3] does not include the following patches:
 - Lang_35 ACS,
 - Math_35 ARJA,
 - Closure_21 jGenProg,(But [3] has a GenProg-A patch for Closure_21)